Financial Aid Options

-How does the University determine my budget?
+How does UF determine my budget?

 Student budgets can only include costs of attendance (COA) for the individual student.
 The COA will include tuition, books/supplies, and allowance for living expenses.
 Additional living allowances for married students or students with children are not included.
 A standard child care allowance, however, may be included, depending on the ages of the student’s children.

 The COA is created by the University of Florida, not by the individual student.
 Click here to get a brief understanding of how UF calculates budgets.

 What happens after I apply?

 UF will receive your FAFSA information within 3-5 business days of completion.
 You are then responsible for following up on your financial aid status.
 You will receive communications from UFCD and the UF Office for Student Financial Affairs about your status.
 You should monitor your postal mail and email for information.
 Please visit www.sfa.ufl.edu/help/ to send questions to the UFCD Financial Aid Coordinator.

 “Federal Verification” is a review process, mandated by the federal government, to check the accuracy of information reported on financial aid documents submitted by students and their families.
 Nationwide, the federal government selects more than 30 percent of student financial aid applications for verification.

 If your application is selected for verification, you will receive official notification from the Department of Education via your Federal Student Aid Report (SAR).
 Do not submit any documents unless the UF Office for Student Financial Affairs requests that you do so.
 Notification will be sent to you via email.

 If I’m eligible for aid, when will I receive it?

 Per regulations, federal financial aid cannot be disbursed more than 10 days prior to the first day of the semester.
 Most aid is disbursed during the first week of each semester.
 Students who apply late or are selected for verification may receive their aid late.
 These students should be prepared to pay their initial costs from other sources.